notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 <img width="129" alt="a yellow thumbs up with a dark brown square; two boxes, each with the letters C and A; 4 separate heads in a line" src="https://cloud.githubusercontent.com/assets/1369170/14193347/def54478-f758-11e5-95ca-bc8b5988874c.png">

 Whoaaaa, what's going on there?
 (This is a trick question.
-I'ma tell you what's going on there)
+I'ma tell you what's going on there.)

 The [flags](http://unicode.org/reports/tr51/#Flags) are built around a weird (and annoying to implement) rule: the surrogate pairs (called `regional indicators`) spell out the country code (so